DNA-and-Natural-Algorithms-Group/peppercompiler/README.md

     $ pepper-compile circuit

-to compile “circuit.sys” or “circuit.comp” and produce the design specification, “circuit.pil” (use --des for .des format used by Joe's designer).
+to compile “circuit.sys” or “circuit.comp” and produce the design specification, “circuit.pil” (use --des for .des format used by the Nupack designer).

 Process “circuit.pil” with a designer.
 For example, to use spuriousSSM, run